TimInTech/Pi-hole-v6.0---Comprehensive-Guide/README.md

 - **Streaming Service Allowlisting**: If Netflix, Spotify, or YouTube are blocked, check their CDN domains (`cdn.netflix.com`, `spotify.com`, `youtube.com`) and whitelist them.

 🚀 **Customize Pi-hole to fit your network needs!**

+📌 For more details and the latest updates, visit the official Pi-hole repository: GitHub